mehraneftekhari99/tgexport/readme.md

 # TGExport

-TGExport is a simple Python script to export and save messages from Telegram channels.
+TGExport is a simple Python script to export and save messages from Telegram chats.
 It uses the Telethon library to interact with the Telegram API.

 ## Features